webdevops/Dockerfile/README.md

 `make full`                 | Run provision and build all images
 <br>                        |
-`make test`                 | Run testsuite (use currently available docker images on your docker host) `make test-hub-images`      | Run testsuite but pull newest docker images from docker hub first
+`make test`                 | Run testsuite (use currently available docker images on your docker host) `make structure-tests`      | Run container structure tests (use currently available docker images on your docker host) `make test-hub-images`      | Run testsuite but pull newest docker images from docker hub first
 <br>                        |
 `make push`                 | Run tests and rebuild them (use cache) and push them to docker hub